Skip to content

 #Bottom Line

-AdGuard is the best ad blocker for most Android users because it blocks ads in both browsers and apps without needing root.
+AdGuard is the best ad blocker for most Android users on their own phone because it blocks ads in both browsers and apps without needing root.
 If you want a free option with minimal battery impact, Blokada’s DNS-based blocking catches the majority of web ads and is fully open-source.
 NordVPN and Surfshark users should just enable their built-in ad blocking instead of installing a separate app.

 #Frequently Asked Questions